GeorgePatsias/capture-distinct-traffic/README.md

 # Capture disctinct network traffic

 Use this script to view distinct traffic from IPs and protocols in a running network.
+Operating with Pyshark, a Wireshark wrapper for Python.

 ## Requirements